Rourugin/Fomi-AI-assistant/README.md

 * 🔌 **Plugin System**: Modular architecture using `Mutex` for thread-safe management.
 * 💾 **Persistence**: Remembers your settings and active plugins across restarts.
 * 🛡️ **Privacy First**: Zero data leaves your machine.

 ---

+## 🔮 Vision & Business Model

+We believe that AI should be a tool you *own*, not a service you *rent*.
+Fomi is designed to be the "Operating System" for your personal intelligence.

+### The Philosophy (AGPLv3)
+Fomi Core is open-source under the **GNU AGPLv3** license.
+This ensures that the core technology remains free and open forever.
+If anyone builds upon Fomi's core to create a service, they must share their improvements back with the community.
+We prevent corporate "embrace, extend, extinguish" tactics.

+### Sustainability & Monetization
+To keep development active without selling user data, we plan two revenue streams:

+1.  **Fomi Cloud (SaaS)**: While Fomi runs locally, we will offer an optional encrypted cloud sync and heavy-duty inference hosting for low-end devices.
+2.  **Verified Plugins Store**: Developers can publish advanced plugins.
+We review them for security and quality.
+Revenue is shared (70/30) with plugin creators, fostering a healthy ecosystem where developers get paid for extending Fomi's capabilities.

+*The Core will always be free.
+You pay only for convenience and specialized extensions.*

+---